-As your student begins to explore colleges, a good place to begin is by thinking about what matters to him.
-If he has an interest in a particular major, does that school have a good program in that area?
-If he is an athlete, will he have an opportunity to play?
+As your student begins to explore colleges, a good place to begin is by thinking about what matters to them.
+If they have an interest in a particular major, does that school have a good program in that area?
+If they are an athlete, will they have an opportunity to play?
 What extracurricular activities matter?
 How important is location?
-The hundreds of options will begin to narrow as your student begins to focus on the things that are important to him.
+The hundreds of options will begin to narrow as your student begins to focus on the things that are important to them.

 But how will your student get a real sense of each school?
 There are many things that you and your student can do as part of the “getting acquainted” process of exploring a particular school.
 Here are 15 possibilities.
 Some are obvious and others may be approaches you haven’t considered.
 Use any or all of them to get a true picture of a school.

 As always, these are important ways for your student to explore a school.
 It will be the student’s experience that will matter.
 Parents can guide and suggest that students explore, but let your student take the lead.

 - Begin with the obvious.
 Look at the materials that the school sends – mailings, viewbooks, catalogs, – as well as the college website.
 Read these materials for the facts and for the tone.
 Look at the pictures, but look beyond the pictures.
 How do you feel about the tone and approach of the publication/website?
 How easy is it to navigate the site?
 Can you find the information that matters to you?
 What is the overall image that the college is trying to convey?